 RULES

-- Entries must be time-stamped no later than February 16, 2024, to be eligible for the Driving the Message contest.
+- Entries must be time-stamped no later than 11:59 PM February 14, 2025, to be eligible for the Driving the Message Contest.

-- Entry is open to high school and junior high students in the United States.
+- Entry is open to junior high and high school students in the United States.

 - Students may submit more than one entry.

-- Entries must address one of the three categories: night driving, rail safety, or what’s your why (video only).
+- Entries must address one of the three categories: Seat Belt Safety, Speeding Prevention, or Share the Road

 - Entries submitted with evidence of illegal use of copyrighted material will be disqualified.
 The use of company logos and other product names (for cars, beverages, etc.) is also prohibited.

-- All person(s) whose photo appears in a poster entry must complete a video/photo release form.
+- Any person(s) whose photo appears in a poster entry must complete a video/photo release form.
 Complete signed video/photo release forms must accompany entry.

 - Software or online programs may be used to assemble/edit your entry, however, at least 90% of your entry must be generated by your own creativity and concept.

-- Awards will be given, payable to the school the student attends, in all categories.
+- Awards are made payable to the school the student attends, in all categories.

 - All entries become the property of the Texas A&M Transportation Institute (TTI) and all or part of your entry can be used to advance and support the Youth Transportation Safety Program or the Texas A&M Transportation Institute.